BlueR00K/Note_Book_PY/OOP/repr_and_str_methods.md

 ---

-*Next: Advanced and practical examples of `repr` and `str` methods will be added in the following step.*

----

 ## Advanced and Practical Examples: `repr` and `str` Methods

 ### 1. Implementing Both `__repr__` and `__str__` in a Class